trevphil/cryptosym/README.md

 C = ~(Y & Z)
 ```

-This introduces intermediate variables, but critically, the AND and INV operations can be **linearized** and also represented in the continuous domain, which is important mathematically.
+This _does_ introduce intermediate variables, but critically, the AND and INV operations can be **linearized** and also represented in the continuous domain, which is important mathematically.
 Normally in the discrete domain, we would consider each bit as a binary "[random variable](https://en.wikipedia.org/wiki/Random_variable)" taking the value 0 or 1.

 The AND operation can be represented with multiplication: `C = A & B = A * B`, and the INV operation with subtraction: `B = ~A = 1 - A`.
 To linearize the AND operation, we can use [the following method](https://or.stackexchange.com/questions/37/how-to-linearize-the-product-of-two-binary-variables):